TahaHussein-dotcom/mcp-encrypted-sqlite/README.md

 ### Connection issues

-- Verify Java is installed and accessible: `java -version`
+- Verify Java is installed: `java -version`
 - Check that `JAVA_HOME` is set correctly in the MCP configuration
 - Review your MCP client logs for detailed error messages
-- **Check startup logs**: The server logs Java version and home at startup

 ### FTS (Full-Text Search) tables